jvassev/image2ipfs/README.md

 # Introduction
 This project teaches Docker some IPFS.
 IPFS is a global, versioned, peer-to-peer filesystem.
-It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
+IPFS combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
 It is like a single bittorrent swarm, exchanging git objects.
 [https://github.com/ipfs/go-ipfs]

 image2ipfs works only with images prduced docker >= 1.10.
 On the bright side, all post-1.6 dockers can pull from an ipfs-registry.

 # How does it work?

 image2ipfs takes an image archive produced using `docker save`.
 The archive is extracted to a temp location then processed a bit.
 Finally, it is added to IPFS using `ipfs add -r` (you need to have the ipfs binary in your `PATH`).
-For a simple busybox image image2ipfs will produce something like this:
+For a simple busybox image image2ipfs will produce a work dir like this:
 ```
 busybox
 ├── blobs